Great Synagogue (Tel Aviv): History

 A cornerstone for a Great Synagogue was laid in 1913 on Yehuda Halevi Street.
 However, construction was postponed due to various reasons.
 In 1914, an architectural competition was held for the new site on Allenby Street, which was won by Richard Michael.
 With the outbreak of World War I, Michael was unable to complete the project and was replaced by Alexander Baerwald, a Jewish German architect.

+In a festive ceremony in November 1921, the cornerstone was laid for the building on Allenby Street.
+To emphasize Jewish unity, 12 foundation stones representing the 12 tribes were sold to finance the construction.

-Construction finally commenced in 1924 based on the plans of Yehuda Magidovitch and was completed in 1926 with support from a donation by Baron Edmond James de Rothschild.
-The dome was engineered by Arpad Geuthe.
+The project was finally completed in 1925 with the financial assistance of Baron Edmond James de Rothschild.

 In 1969, architect Aryeh Elhanani led a renovation that modernized the synagogue, adding arches and updating the interior to reflect contemporary tastes in architecture and design.

 The synagogue features a large dome, intricate lighting, and stained glass windows that replicate those lost in European synagogues during the Holocaust.

 Architect Ze'ev Rechter planned an Italian-style plaza around the synagogue in the late 1930s, although only part of the plan was executed.

 Following the King David Hotel bombing in 1946, weapons were discovered in the synagogue's basement.
 The caretaker, Eliezer Neuman, was subsequently detained by British military authorities and sentenced to a one-year term.

 The Great Synagogue hosted the magazine Synagogue from 1946 to 1948.
 In 1985, scenes from the film Alex Is Lovesick were shot here.

 In 2016, restoration efforts began to restore the synagogue's original 1920s appearance, funded by the municipality and a ₪20 million donation from Patrick Drahi.
 The restoration is expected to be completed in 2027 and it will allow for improved use as a municipal center for religious services, as well as community activity and tourism.